 The first step to be taken before any creation of a business is to make sure you have the correct requirements.
-A business license is often required for the creation of a business, but may vary state-to-state and even county-county.
+A business license is often required for the creation of a business, but this may vary state-to-state and even county-to-county.
 In the state of Florida, many industries require a license.

 Depending on the category of your business, you may either need a DBPR (Department of Business and Professional Regulation) License or a DACS (Department of Agriculture and Consumer Services) License.

 To further research what licensing agency you need to go to for your license, you can visit the State Library of Florida’s state agency directory.

 After receiving your business license, the next step in the business creation process is identifying the type of business you plan on starting.
 This will determine how to form your business and how you will need to proceed in terms of tax forms and business tax receipts.